-I’m very lucky to have spent two terms at Apple.
-The first was in 2013 and 2014 on GarageBand, CarPlay, 30 Years of Mac, iPad Air, and a few others.
+I’m lucky to have spent two terms at Apple.
+The first was in 2013-14 on GarageBand, CarPlay, 30 Years of Mac, iPad Air, and a few other things.

 It’s impossible (and actionable) to describe the inner workings of the place, but suffice it to say that Apple MarCom is jam-packed with smart, cool, talented people and the highest standards and process rigor you’ll find anywhere, ever.